anonym0192/NodeJs_CRUD/README.md

 -Password redefinition send by e-mail

 ## Configuration
-You need to fill your Backend Api Path in the .env file, inform in the following field "APP_API_BASEURL";
+You need to fill the variables.env file fields.
+Include your Mongodb database URL in the "DATABASE" field, and your SMTP server configuration in the "SMTP" fields.

 ## Technologies
 Project is created with: